gicait/intro-to-gee-and-application/README.md

-# Basics of Google Earth Engine
+# Introduction of Google Earth Engine (GEE) and Some Applications using Python

 ## Introduction

+This tutorial includes introduction to Google Earth Engine (GEE) with wide-range of applications using Python.

-This tutorial includes short and minimalistic few example codes covering fundamentals of Google Earth Engine with JavaScript.
+__short and minimalistic few example codes covering fundamentals of Google Earth Engine with JavaScript.
 Examples covers both vector and raster data analysis in Google Earth Engine.
-And data used in example codes are also included in tutorial folder.
+And data used in example codes are also included in tutorial folder. __

 ## Content